-Where the applicant submits a specimen relating to an application that does not relate to a two-dimensional design or that does not contain a request for deferment, the specimen is not admissible.
+Where the applicant submits a specimen relating to an application that does not relate to a two-dimensional design or that does not contain a request for deferment, the specimen will not be admissible.
 In that case, the date of filing will be determined by the date on which the Office receives a suitable graphic or photographic reproduction of the design, provided the deficiency is remedied within 2 months of receipt of the Office's notification (Article 10(2) CDIR).

-In principle, the specimen will be kept on file indefinitely (Decision No EX-13-4 of the President of the Office of 26 November 2013 concerning the keeping of files).
+In principle, the specimen will be kept on file indefinitely (Decision No EX-20-5 of the Executive Director of the Office of 15 June 2020 on the keeping of files).

-Where a representation of the design has been replaced by a specimen in accordance with Article 5 CDIR, the applicant must file a graphic or photographic reproduction of the design at the latest 3 months before the 30-month deferment period expires, or at the latest 3 months before the requested date of publication (Article 15(1)(c) CDIR; see paragraph 6.2.5.3 below).
+Where a representation of the design has been replaced by a specimen in accordance with Article 5 CDIR, the applicant must file a graphic or photographic reproduction of the design 3 months before the 30-month deferment period expires at the latest, or 3 months before the requested date of publication at the latest (Article 15(1)(c) CDIR; see paragraph 6.2.5.3).

-If the holder fails to file a graphic or photographic representation the Office will issue a deficiency letter.
-If the holder fails to remedy the deficiency the design will be deemed from the outset not to have had the effects specified in the Regulation.
+If the holder fails to file a graphic or photographic representation, the Office will issue a deficiency letter.
+If the holder fails to remedy the deficiency, the design will be deemed from the outset not to have had the effects specified in the Regulation.